Tragedy of the Commons Archetype

 • External regulation: Last resort — impose rationing or usage limits

-The key is shifting from invisible, delayed costs to visible, immediate feedback that connects individual actions to collective outcomes.
+The key is shifting from invisible, delayed costs to visible, immediate feedback connecting individual actions to collective outcomes.

 Sources